Linux Tutorials

 client_table = "nas"

-The default values for driver and dialect are set to rlm_sql_null and sqlite - change them to rlm_sql_mysql and mysql.
-The server, port, login, password, and radius_db lines are commented out by default - uncomment and set them.
+The default values for driver and dialect are set to rlm_sql_null and sqlite.
+Change them to rlm_sql_mysql and mysql.
+The server, port, login, password, and radius_db lines are commented out by default, so uncomment and set them.

 In the same file, find the mysql block and comment out the entire tls section inside it.
 FreeRADIUS will fail to start if the TLS certificate files do not exist: